Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Simple epithelium is composed of single layer of cells resting on a basement membrane.
+Simple epithelium is composed of single layer of cells resting on a basement membrane.
 Compound epithelium is composed of several layers of cells.
 Only the cells of the deepest layer rest on the basement membrane.
-Incorrect

-Explanation Simple epithelium is composed of single layer of cells resting on a basement membrane.
+Simple epithelium is composed of single layer of cells resting on a basement membrane.
 Compound epithelium is composed of several layers of cells.
 Only the cells of the deepest layer rest on the basement membrane.

 -

-Question 43 of 12143.
-Question43.
-Which of the following are performed by epithelial tissues? - Secretion of sweat
+43. Which of the following are performed by epithelial tissues?

 - Secretion of saliva